jhen0409/react-native-debugger/npm-package/README.md

 #### Use `REACT_DEBUGGER` env of react-native packager

-Instead of `Inject to react-natvie packager`, you can just do:
+Instead of `Inject to react-native packager`, you can just do:

 ```bash
 $ REACT_DEBUGGER="rndebugger-open --open --port 8081" npm start